 NRIs can open Non-Resident Ordinary (NRO) deposit accounts for collecting their funds from local bona fide transactions.
 NRO accounts being Rupee accounts, the exchange rate risk on such deposits is borne by the depositors themselves.
-When a resident becomes a NRI, his existing Rupee accounts are designated as NRO.
+When a resident becomes an NRI, his existing Rupee accounts are designated as NRO.
 Such accounts also serve the requirements of foreign nationals resident in India.
+AD Category-I banks may permit foreign nationals who have come to India on employment and are eligible to open/hold a resident savings bank account to re-designate their resident account maintained in India as NRO account on leaving the country after their employment to enable them to receive their legitimate dues subject to certain conditions.

 NRO accounts can be maintained as current, saving, recurring or term deposits.
 While the principal of NRO deposits is non-repatriable, current income and interest earning is repatriable.
-Further NRI/PIO may remit an amount, not exceeding US \$ 1 million per financial year, out of the balances held in NRO accounts/ sale proceeds of assets /the assets in India acquired by him by way of inheritance/legacy, on production of documentary evidence in support of acquisition, inheritance or legacy of assets by the remitter, and an undertaking by the Central Board of Direct Taxes vide their Circular No. 10/2002 dated October 9, 2002.
+Further NRI/PIO may remit an amount, not exceeding US \$ 1 million per financial year, out of the balances held in NRO accounts/ sale proceeds of assets /the assets in India acquired by him by way of inheritance/legacy, on production of documentary evidence in support of acquisition, inheritance or legacy of assets by the remitter, and an undertaking by the remitter and certificate by a Chartered Accountant in the formats prescribed by the Central Board of Direct Taxes vide their Circular No. 10/2002 dated October 9, 2002.